 The China Forum’s Annual Report will be published here later in the 2022-23 academic year.

-Following a review of the China Centre, the China Forum will be funded directly by Jesus College from the start of the 2022-23 academic year.
+Following a review of the China Centre, the China Forum has been funded directly by Jesus College since the start of the 2022-23 academic year.

 Visit our Data Protection page for further information about how we deal with your data.